 Duration: 2.75 hours.
 Tour times below are approximate:

-- 1 hour roundtrip narrated scenic tour to Rainforest Wildlife Sanctuary
+- 20 minutes narrated scenic tour to Rainforest Wildlife Sanctuary

-- 10 minutes at the Alaska Raptor Center
+- 25 minutes tour of the historic sawmill, totem park and Alaska Raptor Center exhibit

 - This tour meets at the Liquid Sunshine Rain Gauge.
 Fully detailed instructions are included on your finalized ticket vouchers.